RespiraWorks/Ventilator/gui/rpi-image/README.md

 The `inventory` parameter specifies a file containing a list of hosts to provision.
 For the default `hosts` file, this will be a virtual machine.
 However, you can also use the `hosts.raspberrypi` file to deploy to a Raspberry Pi on your network (having the default hostname `raspberrypi.local`.)
 This will be useful for development testing.

+For more rapid testing of the configuration (without testing the GUI itself) you can add `--skip-tags docker` to the `ansible-playbook` arguments.
+This will skip installing Docker and pulling the GUI image.

 ### hosts
 This is Ansible's inventory file that keeps track of the targets of playbooks.
 Place this file at `/etc/ansible/` or replace the contents of the preexisting `hosts` file